Missing Teeth: More than Just a Gap In Your Smile

 People with more than one missing tooth may also have issues with a collapsed bite which causes a loss of vertical dimension.
 This could make your face appear shorter, as the distance between the tip of your nose and your chin would decrease.

 The good news is that you don’t have to suffer anymore!
 Dental implants can help you avoid all of the problems listed above and let you live your life normally again.
-It’s never too late for a dental implant, give us a call at Pasadena Office Phone Number 281-487-8420 to find out about this life-changing procedure.
+It’s never too late for a dental implant, give us a call at Matthew H. Robson, DDS, Pasadena TX Phone Number 281-487-8420 to find out about this life-changing procedure.